Locus Diagram of AC Circuit

-Locus diagrams show graphically the frequency dependence of admittances and impedances.
+Locus diagrams in electrical engineering show graphically the frequency dependence of admittances and impedances.

 Locus diagram of series R-L circuits

 At f = 0 Hz, the inductive reactance according to XbL = j ꙍL has the value 0 Ω - thus the imaginary part of the impedance is zero.
 If the frequency increases, the inductive reactance also increases. → the pointer tip of the impedance moves on a straight line parallel to the imaginary axis.